blackflash13/test/Readme.md

 ### First of all.
-If you want to run this project in local machine.
-You must change config in client app.
+If you want to run this project on your local machine.
+You need to change config in the client directory.
 Because now the project is intended for deployment on heroku

 ```
 go to file: client/src/config.js